dkharazi/clv/README.md

 # Modeling CLV

 - Most of CLV modeling can be achieved stochastically using RFM features
+  - In most cases, recency most important, then frequency, then monetary
   - CLV consists of two estimates using two different models
   - BG/NBD for order frequency estimates
   - Gamma-Gamma for average spend estimates